UpGado/upgado.github.io/_posts/2019-05-31-cracking-assembly.md

 The first step was choosing which software to crack.
 Personally, I would love to crack some super-famous software like Adobe Photoshop or Microsoft Word.
 However, these software were *probably* made to be hard to crack.
 I cannot expect myself to be able to crack them; I am just starting my career as a software cracker!
 I chose a more low-key yet useful software.
 I should not disclose its name, since it is *probably* illegal, and I don't want to go to jail yet.
 However, in this post, I will show everything about how I cracked it without showing any identifying information.
 In the following text, I will refer to the software as "X".

 The first step was to find the executable associated with the software.
-Since I own a Mac, the structure of any application is kinda standard: the executable usually hides inside
+Since I own a Mac, the structure of any application is kinda standard: the executable usually hides in `/Applications/X/X.app/Conents/MacOS/X`

-`/Applications/X/X.app/Conents/MacOS/X`